 Therapy groups give patients a sense of accountability that they may have been lacking in the past.
 When patients are expected to attend group therapy on a consistent basis, they are more likely to keep themselves, and each other, accountable.
 Additionally, individuals in group therapy often discuss triggers.
 As a result, patients get to learn how other members keep themselves accountable and prevent relapse from occurring, causing them to achieve the same level of self-awareness and self-accountability.

-Get Started With Group Therapy at an Addiction Treatment Center Today!
+Get Started With Group Therapy at an Addiction Treatment Center in New Jersey Today!

 New Jersey Interventions provides individuals in need with the resources necessary to find reputable addiction treatment programs that include individual counseling and group therapy.
 If you or a loved one suffer from the effects of substance abuse, it is vital that you begin professional treatment as soon as possible.
 Contact us today for more information on group therapy, addiction treatment, and how to find a facility or program near you.